SajadJalilian/sajadjalilian.github.io/README.md

 ### Hi, my name is Sajad Jalilian
 #### I'm trying to be a good software developer :)
-I use python for backend development.
+I am interested in backend development.
+Python / C#

 You can find me here: